gvwilson/thirdbit/src/fiction/iffy/index.md

-They would still be visible in infrared, he told her, but with luck they would look like a colony of arctic hares in a burrow rather than a couple of people kilometers away from where people ought to be.
+They would still be visible in infrared, he told her, but with luck they would look like a colony of arctic hares in a burrow rather than two people kilometers away from where people ought to be.

-She tossed and turned in her tent, unable to fall asleep.
+She tossed and turned in her sleeve tent, unable to fall asleep.
 The roof of the tent was claustrophobically close above her.
 The wind sounded wrong,